Canyon Coolers Review

 In summary, if you are strictly worried about maximum ice life then go with a Canyon Cooler.
 Also, if you are trying to save a bit of money, Canyon Cooler is your answer.
 But if you want more freedom in the specific size and design of your cooler and you enjoy the “wow” factor of owning a Yeti product, then Yeti Coolers are the way to go.

 Canyon Adventure Series Cooler Review

-The shining beacon of the Canyon Cooler lineup, these coolers promise exceptional ice life in a tough package that is suited for any environment you can throw at it.
+The shining beacon of the Canyon Cooler lineup, the Canyon Cooler Adventure Series promises exceptional ice life in a tough package that is suited for any environment you can throw at it.
 These ice chests have plenty of great features for convenience and usability and a lifetime warranty to back them up.
 They are available in 22, 30, 103, and 222-quart models and are made primarily of Roto-molded plastic.

 Insulation Ability –

-It really doesn’t get much better than this.
+It doesn’t get much better than this.
 Industry-leading wall thickness coupled with quality HUNTX insulation means serious ice retention.
-The thick 2.7” maximum walls are held together thanks to industry-proven Rotomolded construction and oversized hinges and a thick, AirTight gasket ensure a nice seal between the lid and base.
-Depending on the size you go with, you can expect ice life of 40 hours up to an incredible 360 hours.
+The thick 2.7” maximum walls are held together thanks to industry-proven Rotomolded construction and oversized hinges and a thick, AirTight gasket ensures a nice seal between the lid and base.
+Depending on the size you go with, you can expect an ice life of 40 hours up to an incredible 360 hours.
 This puts Canyon Adventure Series coolers towards the top of the industry when it comes to ice life.